fizzed/rocker/README.md

 ## Overview

-Rocker is a Java 8 optimized (runtime compat with 6+), near zero-copy rendering, speedy template engine that produces statically typed, plain java object templates that are compiled along with the rest of your project.
+Rocker is a Java 8+ optimized, near zero-copy rendering, speedy template engine that produces statically typed, plain java object templates that are compiled along with the rest of your project.
 No more "warm-up" time in production, slow reflection-based logic, or nasty surprises that should have